-There’s something extra special about celebrating Independence Day in Snowmass.
-Maybe it’s the magic of the American west with its summers of wildflower bonanzas, long-lasting golden hours, and expansive mountain vistas, or maybe it’s the unique character that sets Snowmass apart from the rest of Colorado.
+There’s something extra special about celebrating Independence Day in Snowmass Village.
+Maybe it’s the magic of the American west, with its wildflower bonanzas, long-lasting golden hours, and expansive mountain vistas.
+Or maybe it’s the laid-back vibe and easy-access adventures that are right are your fingertips.
 Not only is Snowmass known for its stunning scenery that immerses visitors in nature, but there is also a rich history of beloved American musicians drawing inspiration from the very mountains that surround us.
 John Denver’s “Rocky Mountain High” and Fleetwood Mac’s “Landslide”—among others—were inspired by the Roaring Fork Valley.

 Jeremy Swanson photo.